Ultimate Fort Wayne Real Estate Investing Guide for 2026

 Median Population Age

-You can consider an area’s median population age to estimate the portion of the population that could be renters.
-You are trying to find a median age that is near the center of the age of a working person.
-An aging populace will become a burden on community resources.
-Larger tax bills might become a necessity for markets with an older population.
+You should use an area's median population age to estimate the portion of the populace that could be tenants.
+You need to find a median age that is close to the center of the age of a working person.
+A median age that is too high can predict growing impending pressure on public services with a diminishing tax base.
+Larger tax bills might be a necessity for communities with a graying populace.

 Employment Industry Diversity